joshwadd/Advanced_Lane_Detection/README.md

 ## Video Data

 The image processing pipeline can be applied to a video stream of a sequence of frames.
 The line class keeps and approximation of the lane boundaries taken over the last 10 frames to increase the robustness to bad lane detection in the pipeline.
-The lane pixel search initially uses a windowed search, but then moves to a search region around previously det
+The lane pixel search initially uses a windowed search, but then moves to a search region around previously detect lane d

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA5NjI0ODc5XX0=
+eyJoaXN0b3J5IjpbLTk2ODIxOTU5NV19
 -->